lowRISC/opentitan/doc/rm/vendor_in_tool.md

 optional arguments:
-  -h, --help         show this help message and exit --refresh-patches  Refresh the patches from the patch repository --commit, -c       Commit the changes
+  -h, --help         show this help message and exit --update, -U       Update locked version of repository with upstream changes --refresh-patches  Refresh the patches from the patch repository --commit, -c       Commit the changes
   --verbose, -v      Verbose